MeiMeiYS/movieList/README.md

 # movieList
-This is a simple movie list app with search feature, it is built with express & express-handlebars.
+This is a simple movie list app with search feature.
+It is built with express & express-handlebars.